waffleio/waffle.io-takeout/doc/REPLICATED.md

 For other setups we recommend hosts with 32 gigs of RAM and 2 CPUs.

-## Register a GitHub OAuth app

-Waffle Takeout talks to GitHub Enterprise and GitHub.com via OAuth.
-You will need to create an OAuth app on your GitHub Enterprise installation or GitHub.com that Waffle Takeout can connect to.

-The OAuth app registered will use the network routable address to your host machine for the Homepage URL (e.g. https://waffle.company.com).

-## Installation

 ### Network Configuration

 To run Waffle Takeout, you will need to ensure the following ports are open: